blogmywiki/PyPlay/README.md

 -------------------------
 Why?
 If you're running Windows, use CoolPlay which is much better.
-It uses the OS X afplay command, so if you're on Linux, you'll need to edit the code to use VLC, MPD or some other audio player.
-Using afplay, however, means it can play any audio file your Mac can play.
+It uses the OS X **afplay** command, so if you're on Linux, you'll need to edit the code to use VLC, MPD or some other audio player.
+Using **afplay**, however, means it can play any audio file your Mac can play.

 It's written in Python 2 - this is because Macs have Python 2 installed by default, and I want this to work without anyone having to install any extra software like Python 3 or a launcher.